phosphorus chemistry

 Quelle: Dr. Fabian Dielmann

-phosphorus chemistry is in many ways closely linked to chemical research in Germany.
-The element was discovered in Hamburg in 1669 by Hennig Brand, a German pharmacist and alchemist who actually wanted to find the philosopher's stone.
-The phosphorus chemiluminescence that occurred during the discovery, after being demystified as the "Mitscherlich test" (by Eilhard Mitscherlich, 1794-1863), found its way into forensic chemistry and thus established an important branch of the systematic investigation of criminal acts.
+phosphorus chemistry is closely linked to chemical research in Germany in many respects.
+The element was discovered in Hamburg in 1669 by Hennig Brand, a German apothecary and alchemist who actually wanted to find the philosopher's stone.
+The phosphorus chemiluminescence that occurred during the discovery, after its demystification as the "Mitscherlich test" (by Eilhard Mitscherlich, 1794-1863), found its way into forensic chemistry and thus established an important branch of the systematic investigation of criminal acts.

-Phosphorus is also known for its variety of allotropes, of which white, red, black and violet phosphorus have long been known.
-White phosphorus (P 4 ) is the modification that represents the product of large-scale production.
-The high reactivity and molecular structure of P 4 are highly valued in research; phosphorus-rich molecular compounds can be constructed through functionalization.
-There are many relationships between phosphorus and its heavy homologues: arsenic, antimony and bismuth, which are becoming increasingly important in the field of materials science and catalysis.
-The working group is therefore also focusing its interest on the chemistry of the heavy elements of group 15.
+Phosphorus is also known for its diverse allotropes, of which white, red, black, and violet phosphorus have long been recognized.
+White phosphorus ( P₄ ) is the modification that represents the product of large-scale industrial production.
+In research, the high reactivity and molecular structure of P₄ are highly valued; for example, phosphorus-rich molecular compounds can be constructed through functionalization.
+Numerous relationships exist between phosphorus and its heavier homologues: arsenic, antimony, and bismuth, which are gaining increasing importance in materials science and catalysis.
+Therefore, the Division also focuses on the chemistry of the heavy elements of Group 15.

-Phosphorus compounds are essential for all biological organisms because they are components of elementary biomolecules and are responsible for basic cellular mechanisms in the form of nucleotides, secondary messengers and in phosphorylations as post-translational modifications of proteins.
-Phosphorus compounds are also important building blocks in molecular probes in chemical biology and in modern pharmaceuticals and are therefore central to medicinal chemistry.
-One example is the hepatitis C drug sofosbovir, which is based on the development of a nucleotide analogue and thus a phosphorus(V) compound.
+Phosphorus compounds are essential for all biological organisms, as they are components of elementary biomolecules and, in the form of nucleotides, secondary messengers, and phosphorylations (post-translational modifications of proteins), are responsible for fundamental cellular mechanisms.
+Phosphorus compounds are also important building blocks in molecular probes used in chemical biology and modern pharmaceuticals, and are therefore central to medicinal chemistry.
+The hepatitis C drug sofosbovir, which is based on the development of a nucleotide analog and thus a phosphorus(V) compound, serves as a prime example.

 Downloads